-For optimal results long-term, Dr. Sarbak and his staff will help formulate skin care regimens, dietary alterations, and exercise recommendations for patients to follow prior to surgery.
+For optimal results long-term, our plastic surgeons will help formulate skin care regimens, dietary alterations, and exercise recommendations for patients to follow prior to surgery.

 The surgical portion of this process involves a family of procedures that includes: Brow lift, Blepharoplasty (Eyelid Surgery), Cheeklift, Facelift, and Platysma-plasty (neck tightening).

-When considering a facelift, you must remeber that you have to wear your face for the rest of your life and surgical decisions based solely on price might not work out so well in the long run.
+When considering a facelift, you must remember that you have to wear your face for the rest of your life and surgical decisions based solely on price might not work out so well in the long run.
 Your face is the first thing that people see.
 You carry it around with you for your entire lifetime.
 It represents you forever.

 - Brow Lift